Refresh token: concept, purpose, way it works

 Enable refresh tokens in ACP

-If you want to receive refresh tokens, you need to configure your workspace and application settings accordingly.
+If you want ACP to issue refresh tokens, you need to configure your workspace and application settings accordingly.
 See the video for the guidelines on how to enable the refresh token grant, verify the offline access scope, and configure TTL for your refresh token.
 Alternatively, check the instructions in Configure workspace settings and Configure client settings.

 Configure workspace settings